onsi/gomega/index.md

 Note that Go's type system does not allow you to write this as ConsistOf([]string{"FooBar", "Foo"}...) as []string and []interface{} are different types - hence the need for this special rule.

-When using `ConsistOf` with custom matchers you should be wary of cases where a matcher is under-specified and may match *more* than the element it is intended to match.
+When passing matchers to `ConsistOf` you should be wary of cases where a matcher is under-specified and may match *more* than the element it is intended to match.
 Consider this example:

     Ω([]string{"Foo", "FooBar"}).ShouldConsistOf(ContainSubstring("Foo"), ContainSubstring("Bar"))